-CPI, Cooperative Producers, Inc., is a grain and farm supply cooperative based in Hastings, NE.
-The business is run with strong cooperative principles.
-It believes it is in business to serve the ever changing needs of its owners through the purchasing of grain and the selling of inputs.
+CPI is run with strong cooperative principles.
+We believe it is in business to serve the ever changing needs of our owners through the purchasing of grain and the selling of inputs.
 CPI believes that its most important assets are its people, both employees and owners.
+CPI cares about the people and the communities in which we operates facilities and conduct business.

 Contributions will be made to organizations and programs that help with the betterment of the communities and its people.
 Per board policy, reasonable contributions will be made to charities and other non-profit organizations.
 Examples would be school fundraisers, local summer baseball programs, cancer walks, etc. It will be policy not to make contributions to individuals.
 Contributions will also involve supporting local youth organizations such as 4-H.